 An English degree can prepare you for a variety of careers, including professional writing, editing, advertising, publishing, education, management, computer technology, public relations and public service, or allow you to pursue graduate work in English studies, law school or medical school.

 As an English major, you’ll have the opportunity to participate in Drake University’s Writing Internship program.
 You’ll work closely with a Drake advisor as well as a supervisor throughout the experience.
 Internships can be held at a variety of nonprofit organizations and businesses.
 Typical job responsibilities include grant-writing, research, editing, overseeing social media, conducting interviews and writing for publications, newsletters, brochures and more.

 Students have recently held internships at:

-The English Department, along with the Center for Humanities, hosts a series of lectures by noted writers and literacy critics each year.
-Past speakers have included: Jane Juffer, Tim Bascom, Jen Hirt and Keetje Kuipers.
+The English Department, along with the Center for Humanities, hosts a series of lectures by noted writers and literary critics each year.
+Past speakers have included: Jane Juffer, Tim Bascom, Jen Hirt, Keetje Kuipers and George Saunders.

 Additionally, Drake Writers’ Night is a community event that invites Drake students, faculty and staff and local writers to campus to share recent work.

 The English major requires 36 credits: at least 15 at the lower division and at least 18 at the upper division.
 The English major allows for 9 credits of electives, 6 of which must be 100-level courses.
 A few of the courses offered in the English department include: Adolescent Literature, Reading & Writing about Class, South African Literature, Literature of War, Autobiography and Memoir, Introduction to Film Study, and Storytelling as a Social Practice.